pangwa/write-yourself-a-scheme-doc/docs/2_parsing.md

 ```

-Remove all LispVal and parsing code and add one line:
+Now go back to the main file `Program.fs` Remove all LispVal and parsing code and add one line:
 ```fsharp
 open Parser
 ```